 • Exploring the “state of play” among pre-school children, both locally and more globally

 • How has the world of opportunities for active play for young children changed in recent years?
 What are the factors influencing those changes?

 • How does the opportunity for active play and movement influence overall development and readiness of pre-school children to learn and succeed?

-As we move forward, The Bogin Playscape Project intends to develop safe, simple, inexpensive and reproducible play equipment designs that can be used in existing pre-school settings.
 We are focusing on designs for indoor play areas in order to offer children more opportunities to move each day, regardless of the weather or any other factors that keep children indoors.
-While outdoor play is crucial, and should be part of every day routines, there is also a need for play equipment that can be used indoors, and allows children to move and explore beyond the limited outdoor playtimes provided each day.
-Rather than designing large indoor playgrounds, we hope to develop a more modular system, with smaller pieces that can be combined in different ways to fit into existing spaces that may not have room for an indoor playground.
-Good design takes time, and we need to insure all designs are safe and effective before we begin to share them.
+While outdoor play is crucial, and should be part of every day routines for young kids, there is also a need for play equipment that can be used indoors, and allows children to move and explore beyond the limited outdoor playtimes provided each day.
+Rather than designing large indoor playgrounds, we work to develop a more modular system, with smaller pieces that can be combined in different ways to fit into existing spaces that may not have room for an indoor playground.

 The “Bottle Baby” Truck lets kids lift and carry around bottles, and push and pull the truck around